-The Performance-Based Units granted in fiscal year 2016 were determined to vest at a rate of 54.5%.
-The vesting of the Performance-Based Units granted in fiscal year 2017 has not yet been determined as those awards have a three-year performance period consisting of fiscal years 2017 through 2019.
-The first tranche of the Performance-Based Units granted in fiscal year 2018 (consisting of one-third of the target number of units in the total award) was determined to vest at a rate of 58.27%.
+The Performance-Based Units granted in fiscal year 2017 were determined to vest at a rate of 180.79% based on cumulative performance for the three-year period covered by the award.
+The first and second tranches of the Performance-Based Units granted in fiscal year 2018 (each consisting of one-third of the target number of units in the total award and relating to performance during fiscal year 2018 and the two-year period of fiscal years 2018 and 2019) were determined to vest at a rate of 58.27% and 158.10%, respectively.
+The first tranche of the Performance-Based Units granted in fiscal year 2019 (consisting of one-third of the target number of units in the total award and relating to performance during fiscal year 2019) was determined to vest at a rate of 180.18%.

-- (4) Amounts set forth in the "Non-Equity Incentive Plan Compensation" column for fiscal year 2018 reflect the amounts paid to our CEO under our CEO Bonus Plan and amounts paid to our other NEOs under the terms of our Executive Bonus Plan.
+- (3) Amounts set forth in the "Non-Equity Incentive Plan Compensation" column for fiscal year 2019 reflect the amounts paid to our CEO under our CEO Bonus Plan and amounts paid to our other NEOs under the terms of our Executive Bonus Plan.
 The amounts shown for each fiscal year represent amounts earned for performance in the applicable fiscal year.
-Actual payment is made in the following fiscal year. - (5) Amounts presented in the "All Other Compensation" column for fiscal year 2018 include Company contributions to our 401(k) plan and our Deferred Compensation Plan for our NEOs, and to a governmentally mandated international defined-contribution pension plan for Mr. Beauchamp, as indicated in the table below.
-Amounts presented in the "All Other Compensation" column for Mr. Beauchamp for fiscal year 2018 also include an auto benefit of \$9,159 and a medical plan benefit of \$2,062.
+Actual payment is made in the following fiscal year. - (4) Amounts presented in the "All Other Compensation" column for fiscal year 2019 include Company contributions to our 401(k) plan and our Deferred Compensation Plan for our NEOs, as indicated in the table below.